Dhara-Ghediya/IELTS_eLearning_frontend/README.md

 # IELTS project

-This project about mock test for IELTS students. project is devided in two parts.
+This project is about mock tests for IELTS students. project is divided into two parts.

 - Frontend
 - Backend